Court Etiquette in South Australia

-While you may represent yourself at court, it can be a daunting experience and may have serious consequences.
+While you may represent yourself at court, it can be a daunting experience.
 It is always advisable to seek legal advice.

-As with entering the court, it is a rule of court etiquette in South Australian courts to nod your head at the Coat of Arms behind the judicial officer when exiting the court as a show of respect.
+As with entering the court, it is court etiquette in South Australian courts to nod your head at the Coat of Arms behind the judicial officer when exiting the court as a show of respect.

 If you have queries about court etiquette, you can ask court staff.

 If you are an adult victim of crime in South Australia, you may also seek help from support services such as Victim Support Service.